TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/10-Returning-the-result-to-TYPO3.rst

    return $response->getContent();

-In this section you had learned how the extension is a list of blogs is issued.
+In this section you have learned about the life cycle of an extension and how its data is processed.
 Below we take an alternative route by creating a new post.
-You will learn about the chaining of several actions into a coherent sequence, exploit the possibilities of validation and deeper into fluid.
+You will learn about the chaining of several actions into a coherent sequence, exploiting the possibilities of validation and you will get deeper look into fluid.